jai-ranchod/demo_3/README.md

 Principal Component Analysis(R):
 In this script, I use the built-in "mtcars" data set to demonstrate principal component analysis as an exploratory analysis technique.

+Random Forest modeling - mtcars data(R):
+This script applies a random forest method to the mtcars dataset to estiamte fuel efficiency given the other data.

-Random Forest modeling(R):
+Random Forest modeling - abalone data(R):
-This script contains two random forest models.
-One applies to the "mtcars" data set so as to draw a parallel to the linear modeling script.
-The other explores the more complex "abalone" data set held in R.
+This script applies a random forest method to the mtcars dataset to estimate abalone age given the other data.

 Statistical Analysis - Cancer Statistics(R):
 In this script, I use data from the Cleveland Clinic that is directly referenced in the script, no alterations are necessary.
 The analysis focuses on the odds ratios associated with Thyroid cancer for men vs. women, and contains analysis across both time and gender.